 One of the best blenders you'll ever use!

 Made in North America with an All-metal drive system, the Oster BVCB07-Z is a dependable blender that makes excellent beverages and delicious food.
 It's because of the all-metal drive that Oster blenders have such a great durability and the BVCB07-Z is no different.
 The motor provides around 600 Watts to rotate the Ice Crusher blade, which makes a good snowy mixture of ice.
 In fact, this motor reverses in direction and hence can rotate the blade either forward or backward.
 Hence, no more scraping of food with a spatula as the blender can do this for you.

 A total of 7 different speed options and high/low pulse choice leaves you mesmerized with all that you can do.
 Precision control with a simple touch of a button is what you get.
 It comes with pre-programmed settings such as function and time that allows one-touch operations.
 Regardless of how you use the blender, the end result of your frozen drink, soup or anything else is always great.
 One other thing about the Oster BVCB07-Z is that it can handle cold and hot ingredients without any worries thanks to the glass jar, tested for thermal shock.

 Is the Oster BVCB07-Z a great blender?
 In our belief, it is the best possible purchase in the budget range.
 With plenty of power, lots of blending efficiency and a glass jar, you won’t find another blender that is reliable and yet affordable.
 However, if you want something that excels in bar blending or simply food processing then look elsewhere because the Oster BVCB07-Z is a jack of all trades and not a specialist in any.

-Nevertheless, it is a blender that most homeowners will appreciate and for this reason, we give it a perfect 5/5 rating disregarding its high noise factor and heavy nature.
+Nevertheless, it is a blender that most homeowners will appreciate and for this reason, we give it a deserving spot on our top 10 list disregarding its high noise factor and heavy nature.

 Blender Buying Guide